dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-import-a-project-by-git-url.md

 id: "cloud-import-a-project-by-git-url"
 ---

-In dbt Cloud.
-You can import a git repository from any valid git URL that points to a dbt project.
+In dbt Cloud, you can import a git repository from any valid git URL that points to a dbt project.
 There are a couple of important considerations to keep in mind when doing this:

 ## Git protocols
 You must use the `git@...` or `ssh:..`. version of your git URL, not the `https://...` version. dbt Cloud uses the SSH protocol to clone repositories, so dbt Cloud will be unable to clone repos supplied with the HTTP protocol.